-Winter 2019-20 celebrates the 30th incarnation of the Icehotel and this inspiring and ‘cool’ hotel has to be seen to be believed!
+Winter 2019-20 celebrated the 30th incarnation of the Icehotel and this inspiring and ‘cool’ hotel has to be seen to be believed!
 Combining engineering know-how with supreme design flare, it is created each winter then left to melt back into the River Torne in late April.

 Alongside the winter hotel is the permanent Icehotel 365 housing the spectacular Icebar.
 And nearby heated buildings complete the experience.
 Staying at the Icehotel combines conventional comfort with the intriguing concept of ‘sleeping on ice’.
 We recommend you stay for three nights, with one night spent in a cold room and two nights in warm and stylish hotel rooms or chalets.
 Sleeping on ice is far more comfortable than it may sound as you are sleeping surrounded by ice rather than on it.
 Many people find the silence and cool fresh air coupled with the cosy thermal sleeping bag provided gives the best nights’ sleep they have ever had!

 From the moment you step inside the door, you’ll understand why this hotel is famous the world over.
 From its hallways lined with ice art and glittering chandeliers, to the atmospheric ice bar, you’ll be swept away by the magic.
 Radiating from a magnificent central hallway are the Ice Rooms and Art Suites.